plus1tv/react-anime/docs.md

-# Docs
+# Documentation

-react-anime was written in an effort to make animations easier to work with.
+`react-anime` was written in an effort to make animations easier to work with.
 We made this possible by wrapping the awesome flexible yet lightweight JavaScript animation library, [anime](https://github.com/juliangarnier/anime) in a react component.
 Simply pass some props and your awesome animations come to life.

-We wrote this library because [react-motion](https://github.com/chenglou/react-motion) could get really complex really really fast when animating several things and trying to coordinate with the animations.
-Also it wasn't nice to see large portions of some component code filled with callbacks. react-motion nonetheless is an awesome animation library!

 ## Install